DavisHenckel/Go-Dijkstra/README.md

 Node: 8 -- Distance: 10
 Node: 9 -- Distance: 6
 ```
 Select option 4 to create a new adjacency matrix and recreate the process.
 During development I used an awesome tool [Graph Online](https://graphonline.ru/en/) to input the adjacency matrices to visualize the graph and double check the solution provided.

+  Select option 5 to print the graph in an easy copy/paste format to easily input it on [Graph Online](https://graphonline.ru/en/)!

 ### Thanks for checking out my first Go Project!